JeremyOroc/JeremyOroc/README.md

 #### I am a Computer Science Undergraduate who
 - :books: is currently studying at John Abbott College
 - :fire: is passionate about software, web and game development
-- :nerd: loves learning new things everyday
+- :hamsa: loves learning new things everyday
 - :muscle: likes going to the gym often

 :mailbox_with_mail: Reach me at : jeremy.oroc@gmail.com or [LinkedIn](https://www.linkedin.com/in/jeremy-oroc-070bb5249/)